carmine560/submit-urls/README.md

 ## Usage ##

-If the configuration file `~/.config/submit-urls-bing.cfg.gpg` does not exist, this script will create and encrypt it assuming that the default key of GnuPG is your OpenPGP key pair.
+If the configuration file `~/.config/submit-urls-bing.cfg.gpg` does not exist, this script will create and encrypt it.
+It assumes that the default key of GnuPG is your OpenPGP key pair.

 ### Bing Webmaster ###